 The preconditions to propose NR CA configurations including Intra band CA for 3 different bands DL 2 different bands UL in Rel-17 are as follows.

 Requirements for all concerning bands shall be completed and specified in advanced.

+Fallback modes such as 2UL/2DL inter-band NR CA/DC and 1UL/3DL inter-band NR CA shall be completed and specified in advance.